yossadh/yossadh.github.io/_posts/2020-11-23-notes-whisperfest.md

     - Don't use underlines, brackets
     - footer with date
     - save cover and CV together with filename NameLastDec2020.pdf (or .doc depending on req)

+**Why academia shouldn’t be a competition**
+No idea how to summarise this.
+I feel encouraged, I guess?
+This touches on some soft aspects of being an academic that I'm not used to evaluate for myself.
+I think one takeaway is the perennial metric-ising everything problem.
+On one hand, translating human beings into numbers is a sort of reductionism, but on the other, how else one is supposed to do evaluations and comparisons?
+Stuff that comes to mind and some that was brought up: IQ, uni ranking, being a good mentor, not being toxic, being a good colleague.